scdenney/baks_thesis-seminar/README.md

 - **Style Guide** - Formatting and citation guidelines
 - **Protocol** - Thesis expectations and assessment criteria

-## Deploying

-This site uses Jekyll with the Cayman theme and custom styling.
-To enable GitHub Pages:

-1. Go to repository Settings > Pages
-2. Under "Source", select "Deploy from a branch"
-3. Select the `main` branch and `/ (root)` folder
-4. Click Save

-The site will be available at `https://scdenney.github.io/baks_thesis-seminar/`
+The site is available at `https://scdenney.github.io/baks_thesis-seminar/`